 - enhance sleep.

 A nootropic should provide one or more of these positive outcomes without any negative side effects or toxicity.
 For instance, caffeine shouldn’t be considered a nootropic because it can cause dependence and withdrawal in some habitual users.
+They can be taken alone or as a “cocktail” — a so-called nootropic stack of two or multiple supplements.

 Nootropics — we don’t know enough yet